 Give us your Top Ten list.
-There is a space for the Theme of the list, and 10 separate spaces for each item with a character limit of 100.
+There is a space to name the Theme of the list, and 10 separate lines for each item, with a character limit of 100 each.

-Explain how a work of fiction you’ve read has helped you to understand the world’s complexity.
+Explain how a book you’ve read has helped you to understand the world’s complexity.

 Tell us more about the topic that most engages your intellectual curiosity.

 The essay demonstrates your ability to write clearly and concisely on a selected topic and helps you distinguish yourself in your own voice.
 What do you want the readers of your application to know about you apart from courses, grades, and test scores?
 Choose the option that best helps you answer that question and write an essay of no more than 650 words, using the prompt to inspire and structure your response.
 Remember: 650 words is your limit, not your goal.
 Use the full range if you need it, but don‘t feel obligated to do so.

 Some students have a background, identity, interest, or talent that is so meaningful they believe their application would be incomplete without it.
 If this sounds like you, then please share your story.